 If you’re a free subscriber you’ll get the Thursday update, which usually focuses on something topical or bigger-picture going on in the tennis world to keep you up to date.
 Here’s a recent example focusing on Vasek Pospisil calling the ATP Chairman a ‘f*cking a**hole’, mid-match in Miami, and what the bigger picture means for the structure of pro tennis.

 If you’re a paid subscriber you’ll get that free update as well as special match analysis issues each Sunday/Monday for every big final.
-Here are a couple of examples of what to expect from the ‘micro not macro analysis’ here (Djokovic vs Medvedev) and here (Nadal vs Medvedev).
+Here are a couple of examples of what to expect from the analysis here (2021 Wimbledon Final) and here (new playstyles in men’s tennis via Medvedev and Zverev).
 For an idea of some of the occasional bigger picture stuff, for when there are lulls in the calendar or no finals, here’s something I wrote on the evolution of movement in tennis:

 Who writes this?

 The Racquet was created and is written by me (Matt).
-I live in London and have a day job mostly working in software.
 I've played tennis since I was 5 years old and slowly graduated to playing varsity tennis at university.
 Over the last 5-10 years I’ve been thinking a lot about tennis strategy, matchup dynamics, how play-styles have evolved, different surface strategies, and where this sport is going.
 And because I’m frankly awful at selling myself, here is what a few of my readers have to say:

 “As someone who doesn’t really know so much about tennis analysis/strategy, I appreciate that you break everything down in a very easy to understand manner.
 Sometimes your insight changes the way I view certain players or matches.
 Also your meme content/edits are gold.”